nardan8/RepData_PeerAssessment1/PA1_template.md

 ![  ](figure/figure2-1.png)

-3. Calculate and report the mean and median of the total number of steps taken per day
+**3. Calculate and report the mean and median of the total number of steps taken per day**

 ```r
 stepsMean <- summarise(stepsPerDay, stepsMean = round(mean(steps, na.rm = TRUE), 0))